Emerald585/Emerald585/README.md

 # Salutations

 I'm Emerald585.
-I develop games as a hobby, using godot and PICO-8.
+I develop games as a hobby, using Godot and PICO-8.

 ## Current projects

 - LASERCRAB, a battle game featuring crabs with knockback lasers
-- I am also playing with 3d rendering in PICO-8/Picotron
+- Looking to participate in a few game jams this year

 ## Languages